dfpc-coe/media-infra/README.md

 MediaMTX currently does not persist API operations to the config file, as such the Dockerfile is bundled with a persistance script that will convert the API response and push it to the mediamtx.yml file on change

-By default any user can read/write to a new path that is created and the persist script will explicity add paths that don't have a user assigned to them under the `any` user.
-If a path is created alongside a user with more granular permisisons about using that path, the persist script will NOT add the path to the `any` user.

 ## Ports

 | Port | Notes |